CDCgov/MIRA-NF/README.md

 Input parameters for the pipeline include:

 - profile - singularity,docker,local,hpc \ You can use docker or singularity.
 Use local for running on local computer and hpc for running on an hpc.
 - input - <RUN_PATH>/samplesheet.csv with the format described above.
+The full file path is required.
 - outdir - The file path to where you would like the output directory to write the files.
+The full file path is required.
 - runpath - The <RUN_PATH> where the samplesheet is located.
 Your fastq_folder and samplesheet.csv should be in here.
+The full file path is required.
 - e - experiment type, options: Flu-ONT, SC2-Spike-Only-ONT, Flu-Illumina, SC2-Whole-Genome-ONT, SC2-Whole-Genome-Illumina.

 *all commands listed below can not be included in run command and the defaults will be used*